shalan/IP_Utilities/generators/readme.md

     data_port: wdata
     control_port: wr
 ```
+This section is used if the IP has data FIFOs.
+For each FIFO, you need to specify:
+- `type` : `read` (receive) or `write` (transmit)
+- `width` and `depth`
+- The `register` is used to access the FIFO in firmware
+- The `data_port` is used to provide the data to `write` FIFO or read the data from `read` FIFO.
+- The `control_port` is used to specify the ports used to control the FIFO read or write operations.

-### Event Flag Definitions
+### Event Flags Definitions

-Event flags used for generating interrupts.
+Event flags are used for generating interrupts.
 For an example:

 ```yaml
 flags: